davidmcclure/mlm-var/README.md

 - Say we've got two corpora, A and B. Sample N sentences from each corpus.
 - Train a MLM on these sentences, where the model just predicts masked tokens, and knows nothing about the underlying A/B labels on the training sentences.
 - Train this to completion, and then treat it as a fixed encoder that produces both independent and contextual representations of tokens.
-- Then, train a classifier that predicts the A/B sentence labels but only sees as input individual (contextual) token embeddings.
+- Then, train a classifier that predicts the A/B sentence labels but sees as input *only individual (contextual) token embeddings*.
 Specifically, for each token in the corpus, produce training pairs:
   - [token, zeros] -> A/B
   - [token, contextual token] -> A/B
   - So, one pair where the classifier has access to both the independent token embedding and the sentence context; and another where the model just sees the isolated token embedding, and knows nothing about the context.